fedota/fedota-infra/README.md

 	kubectl get svc nfs-service
 	```

+[Optional] For testing

-Next, create the Persistent Volume(PV) using NFS and the Persistent Volume Claim (PVC)
+Create the Persistent Volume(PV) using NFS and the Persistent Volume Claim (PVC)
 ```
 kubectl create -f nfs-pv.yaml
 kubectl get pv nfs-pv # should be available